ghuertaramos/PlantPhylomoji/README.md

    [Plant Phylomoji Development Log](./PlantPhylomojiLog.md)

- The general objective of this project is to generate teaching material in the topics of evolution and systematics.
+ The general objective of this project is to generate interest in the topics of phylogenetics and evolution in the general public using emojis.

+ Additionaly,its is my intention to provide academic audience with teaching material in the topics of evolution and systematics.
 Particularly, I want to provide figures to help undergrad students understand concepts about phylogenetic trees.
-Moreover, I want to write a series of tutorials on tree manipulation using this dataset on R

  WORK IN PROGRESS